-In addition to the usual suspects of grass allergy symptoms, it’s also common for more severe grass allergy sufferers to experience:
+In addition to the usual suspects of grass allergy symptoms above, these are 3 relatively common severe symptoms:

 It’s hard to get a good night’s sleep when you have sneezing, coughing, headaches, or a runny nose.
 Congestion can cause shortness of breath making breathing difficult at night, causing you to wake up early or struggle to get to sleep in the first place.
 This can also reduce the amount of oxygen your body gets, which can affect both mental and physical performance.

 Inflammation and congestion in the nasal cavity from allergies often lead to headaches, especially around the face.

 Allergens in the air, such as pollen, can irritate your throat when you breathe them in.
 If you breathe through your mouth because of a stuffy nose, especially while sleeping, the airflow also could dry out your throat and make it feel sore.
 Many times after cutting grass, people will experience an influx in grass allergy symptoms such as a sore throat, due to the amount of grass and other pollen being put into the air.

 Here are 10 ways you can reduce symptoms from grass allergy:

 - Limit time outside when the pollen counts are high.
 Check your local forecast and pollen count every day.
 We like the Pollen.com app.
 It’s super easy and you can easily add different cities to your radar.

 - On high grass pollen count days, plan indoor activities like bowling, a museum, or watching a movie!

 - Keep your lawn short.
 If possible, ask someone else to mow the lawn, but if that’s not possible, wear a mask.
 If you keep your lawn short, it’s less likely to release pollen.
 Close all your windows before mowing.

 - Think about replacing grass with low-pollen ground cover or pollen-free gravel or rocks.

 - Bathe and shampoo your hair every day before bed to remove pollen and keep it out of your bed.